Join exercises with baby names and books

 Step 2

 Write code that will show the 10 baby names that were the most popular in any single year (we’re not trying to aggregate across years).
+Note: the same name may appear multiple times in this output.

 Step 3